 You can increase your odds on table games by staying away from side bets that generally feature a bloated house edge.

 When playing craps, focus your efforts on the free odds behind the pass line and shy away from playing the more exotic bets in the middle of the table.

 Casinos, primarily on the Strip and downtown, have been adding variations of classic games that offer an increased house edge – Stay away!
 Add games like Crapless Craps, 6/5 BlackJack, and Triple Zero Roulette to your “do not play list” if keeping your cash is a priority.

 Now, we’ll shift our focus away from the slots and take a peek at sports betting.
-Football, basketball and baseball all gave the house a small win rate of between 4%-7% of handle (total dollars wagered).
-The book capitalizes on parlay cards however, where they kept a whopping 24.08% of wagers over the past year as profit.
+Football, basketball, and baseball all gave the house a small win rate of between 4%-7% of the total handle (cumulative dollars wagered).
+The book capitalizes on parlay cards, however, where they kept a whopping 24.08% of wagers over the past year as a profit.

-Make sure you also take a peek at where the loosest slots in Las Vegas were over the past year so that you can plan your attack in 2019!
+Make sure you also take a peek at where to find the loosest slots in Las Vegas, based on last year’s data!

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.

 Ultimately, I just want to help folks plan a better trip and save a few bucks in the process.